Accessibility Statement

 Technical information about this website's accessibility

-CareerSet is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
-While the regulations provides an exclusion for systems not funded or developed by a public sector body, we attempt to take into account these requirements in ensuring the overall accessibility of our systems.
+CareerSet is committed to making its website and applications accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+While the regulations provide an exclusion for systems not funded or developed by a public sector body, we take these requirements into account to ensure the overall accessibility of our systems.

 Compliance status

-Parts of our websites are not fully accessible.
-For example, we've found the following issues on some of our websites:
+Parts of our websites and applications are not fully accessible.
+For example:

-• there may be some menu items that are inaccessible via the keyboard
+• some menu items are not yet fully accessible via the keyboard

 • some external links may open in a new window without warning